 Why should I install a backwater valve?

 Backwater valves are just one of many ways to prevent flooding in your home.
 Besides preventing a damaging sewer backup (and the costly repairs that could come with it), a backwater valve could also help save you money.
-Some municipalities offer rebates to homeowners who install backwater valves, and some insurance companies offer home insurance discounts.
+Some municipalities offer rebates to homeowners who install backwater valves, and most insurance companies offer home insurance discounts, too.

 My home doesn’t have a backwater valve, but I want to install one.
 What’s next?

 A backwater valve should be installed by a licensed plumber who will dig into your basement floor and remove a short piece of the sewer lateral (the pipe that transports waste water from your home and into the sewer), and replace it with a backwater valve.
 You may also need to take steps like disconnecting your foundation drain and eavestrough downspouts from your home’s weeping tile and sewer system.
 Every home and drainage system is different, so arrange to have your plumber contact your local government to set up an inspection and obtain any necessary permits before installing the system.

 If you’re thinking about installing a new backwater valve, talk to your licensed broker to make sure you have the right home insurance coverage and find out if you qualify for a discount.

 Want to help your neighbours avoid the hassle of a sewer backup, too?
 Share this article on Facebook or Twitter.